Matt Carling – PI

 Doug Eddy – MS in Z&P

 Doug completed his undergraduate work at the University of Illinois where he conducted research in Zac Cheviron’s lab, a Carling lab collaborator.
-We’re excited to be able to rescue Doug from the flatlands of Illinois.
-Doug continues to work closely with the Cheviron lab for his work investigating trade-offs between immune function and metabolism in Dark-eyed Juncos.
-Much of Doug’s work is based out of the University of Wyoming – National Park Research Station in Grand Teton National Park.
+Doug’s work investigated the trade-offs between immune function and metabolism in Dark-eyed Juncos.
+Much of Doug’s work was based out of the University of Wyoming – National Park Research Station in Grand Teton National Park.
 It’s tough to have to work from a research station located on the shore of Jackson Lake in one of the world’s most beautiful national parks!

 Jacob Saucier – MS in Z&P, January 2011 – December 2013